vlad-ivanov-d/chat-adviser-bot/README.md

 ### Language

 The bot can chat in multiple languages.
-Right now it supports English and Russian.

 ### Restriction On Adding Bots